scharris/ts-react-express-skeleton/README.md

 npm install
 ```

+It's not unusual for these commands to fail because of timeouts when they are run initially, in
+which case just run the failing command again until it succeeds.
+Also the warning on non-MacOS
+systems about package `fsevents` is normal.

+## Build complete client/server package
-Now within the server directory we can build and
-start the full application, with the server
+Now within the server directory we can build and start the full application, with the server
-providing static resources for the client app to
-the browser, and also the backend api services
+providing static resources for the client app to the browser, and also the backend api services
 needed by the app:

-### Build complete client/server package
 ```
 # ( in server/ )
 npm run build